cotarelo2/mac/README.md

+# Mac Scripts

-a collection of mac scripts
+A work-in-progress collection of mac scripts